paulbradshaw/using-spark/README.md

 1. Export [my Codepen pen on Spark](https://codepen.io/paulbradshaw/pen/zEBzmE) as a zip file (the button to export should be in the bottom right corner).
 2. Unzip the export.
 You should now have a folder with an `index.html` file and a `css` folder containing a `style.css` file.
-3. Download the [font file from the Spark GitHub repo](https://github.com/paulbradshaw/spark/blob/master/Output/Webfonts/Bar%20-%20medium/spark-bar-medium.woff).
-That link takes you to the 'spark bar medium' font, but you can also find fonts for other widths of bar chart and for line charts in [the 'Output/fonts' folder](https://github.com/paulbradshaw/spark/tree/master/Output/Webfonts)
+3. Download the [font file from the AtF Spark GitHub repo](https://github.com/aftertheflood/spark/blob/master/Output/Webfonts/Bar%20-%20medium/spark-bar-medium.woff).
+That link takes you to the 'spark bar medium' font, but you can also find fonts for other widths of bar chart and for line charts in [the 'Output/fonts' folder](https://github.com/aftertheflood/spark/tree/master/Output/Webfonts)
 4. Put that file in the `css` folder
 5. The chart should now be working based on the numbers in curly brackets on the HTML page.
 Just change those numbers to change the text - or copy and paste it (including the `<span>` ) to create new charts.